 It’s only in a setting like this that I could be totally unbothered by such a development.
 I replaced them with a (much more comfortable) set of $5 flip flops from a local store, thus contributing to the Mexican economy.
 And I still have nothing but good memories from the beaches of Puerto Vallarta.

-If you’re really into Mexican beaches, check out the beaches in Zipolite!
+And if you’re really into Mexican beaches, check out the beaches in Zipolite!
 That part of Mexico is really fun.
 Although the waves there are large and somewhat dangerous, the laid-back vibe makes it a great place to hang out.